YouTube rolls out 24-hour bans for the worst spam commenters

-(Pocket-lint) - YouTube is finally taking more action against spam commenters on its platform, with 24-hours bans rolling out for people who are repeat offenders.
+YouTube is finally taking more action against spam commenters on its platform, with 24-hours bans rolling out for people who are repeat offenders.

 Spam comments have long been a problem for YouTube but the video streamer is starting to make changes that it hopes will improve matters.
 There are three changes in total, but the banning of repeat spammers might be the most interesting.
 The company says that people will receive a notification that "commenting has been paused" for their accounts, meaning that they won't be able to comment for a further 24 hours.